-Activity (Priority Actions) Objective Specific action Achieved /ongoing Actions Foreseen Actions system of endangered and threatened species monitoring system for endangered species at regional level monitoring techniques and methods, in order to: a. determine accurately geographical distribution b. estimate population size and structure c. estimate population dynamics d. determine habitat requirements of endangered and threatened species 2.
-Determine sampling protocols (spatial and temporal allocation of sampling, number of samples, etc.) 3.
-Implement standard monitoring conservation along Turkish Med.
+Activity (Priority Actions) Objective Specific action Achieved /ongoing Actions Foreseen Actions system of endangered and threatened species monitoring system for endangered species at regional level monitoring techniques and methods, in order to: a. determine accurately geographical distribution b. estimate population size and structure c. estimate population dynamics d. determine habitat requirements of endangered and threatened species conservation along Turkish Med.
 Coast and initiated a grouper survey in selected sites (WWF TR) UNESCO: supporting global and regional observation to measure abiotic, biodiversity, and social changes in the World Network of Biosphere Reserves.
-Biosphere Reserves Integrated Monitoring Programme (BRIM) b) Establish and update the health and risk status of endangered populations List specific threats affecting each endangered species Model population dynamics in order to forecast different scenarios concerning each species Revise periodically the conservation status of each species Promote the adequate monitoring and survey of the effectiveness of marine and coastal protected areas a) Implement sound scientifically-based monitoring programmes on the effectiveness of marine and coastal protected areas Define planned objectives of existing protected areas to be monitored taking into account the methodology of the Afrodite 2 project, already ongoing on several MPAs Elaborate a regional monitoring booklet defining sampling and experimental principles, as well as standardised sampling protocols established to acquire useful, comparable data Implement standardised sampling 3) WWF: SP for LME in the Mediterranean - GEF Project (WWF MedPO) 1.
-MEDPAN: To be continued over 2008-2010 4.
+Biosphere Reserves Integrated Monitoring Programme (BRIM) Determine sampling protocols (spatial and temporal allocation of sampling, number of samples, etc.) Implement standard monitoring protocols b) Establish and update the health and risk status of endangered populations List specific threats affecting each endangered species Model population dynamics in order to forecast different scenarios concerning each species Revise periodically the conservation status of each species Promote the adequate monitoring and survey of the effectiveness of marine and coastal protected areas Implement sound scientifically-based monitoring programmes on the effectiveness of marine and coastal protected areas Define planned objectives of existing protected areas to be monitored taking into account the methodology of the Afrodite2 project, already ongoing on several MPAs Elaborate a regional monitoring booklet defining sampling and experimental principles, as well as standardised sampling protocols established to acquire useful, comparable data Implement standardised sampling a) WWF: Worked to promote sustainable tourism in selected locations through development and approval of a land use plan.
+Working with diving clubs and authorities to monitor MPAs.
+(WWF TR) Linkage between the Spanish National Research Council (CSIC) and WWF-Spain for the monitoring and exploratory survey of the Cap de Creus Canyon (WWF Spain) 1.
+MedPAN / Port-Cros National Park: survey of the effectiveness of the management of the MPA MedPAN / Asinara National Park: Port-Cros National Park: survey of the effectiveness of the management of the MPA 3) WWF: SP for LME in the Mediterranean - GEF Project (WWF MedPO) 1.
+MEDPAN: To be continued over 2008- 2010 4.
 MEDPAN: Considered activity